 This is the EPR to a newly created Agreement bearing the same terms as the input agreement offer.
 This element MUST appear.
-Could the resulting agreement be more refined/narrowed than to the offer?

 /wsag:createAgreementResponse/agreement

 The response offer MUST be textually equivalent to the input offer except that the offer type MUST follow the rules of the protocol state machine.